renovatebot/renovate/docs/usage/configuration-options.md

 ### httpsCertificateAuthority

-`httpsCertificateAuthority` overrides any trusted CA certificate.
+`httpsCertificateAuthority` overrides the trusted CA certificate that defaults to the curated list of well-known CAs by Mozilla.

 ### httpsPrivateKey